 If your job involves much driving, chances are you have been offered a company car.
 The benefits of this could be massive for you in the long run as (usually) your employer will cover insurance, maintenance and other running costs.
 But as the UK enters into a more eco-friendly era, choices are widening for what car could be best to suit your company’s needs.
 Hence, we have put together a guide to help navigate the new era for company cars.

-Which company car is right for your fleet?
+Which Company car is right for your fleet?

 Now more than ever, company car drivers have more choices opened up to them in terms of drivetrains.
 New options have come into the mix from originals like diesel and petrol such as hybrids and electric – so which could be right for you?

 In the early 2000s, diesel was the most common choice for fleets from its “new” CO2-based tax breaks and employers benefitted from efficient new vehicles.
-However, diesel cars attracted negative attention for it’s potential air quality output, and many manufacturers have now stopped the drivetrain production.
+However, diesel cars attracted negative attention for its potential air quality output, and many manufacturers have now stopped the drivetrain production.
 It is also worth noting that the demand for diesel is now at an all-time high due to the limitation of Red Diesel for certain vehicles, so the cost of diesel fuel has risen significantly to accommodate.

 Contrary to debates, diesel engines are still quieter and offer longer ranges with higher efficiencies which is beneficial for company car drivers.
 Additionally, thanks to the Euro 6d emissions regulations, diesels are no worse than petrol cars in terms of air quality – so they shouldn’t be written off entirely when considering your fleet.